karllab41/karllab41.original.page/_stories/2018-11-10-Dream-Recall.md

 "Hurry!
 Get in!"
 I shouted at my partner.

-I quickly settled into the cockpit of a large mechanized robot.
-About forty feet away in the underground hangar, my partner, a uniformed man in a dark green military suit, leapt towards my mech as an alarm started wailing.
+I quickly settled into the cockpit of a large mechanized robot (a mech) about forty feet away in the underground hangar.
+My partner, a stocky man in a dark green military uniform, leapt towards my mech as an alarm started wailing.

-The bay doors cracked open, though I knew that there would be a wall of guards outside it in a convoluted mess of a hallways.
-I had a map in my head, though, and was optimistic that I could navigate the football field's worth of offices, men with guns, and granite walls between us and the surface.
+The bay doors cracked open at the far end of the hangar, though I knew that a wall of guards were about to rush in from a convoluted mess of a hallwaysi outside.
+Still, I maintained my optimism that I could navigate the football field's worth of offices, men with guns, and granite walls between us and the surface.

-A few bullets whizzed by my head and clanged and ricochetted off the bulletproof glass of my still open windshield door, the visor that was my mech's "eyes".
-My partner managed to climb up and into the cockpit, just as I started the mech's power source.
-The automated visor slowly whirred down to closed position, and I powered up the weapons system.
+A few bullets whizzed by my head and ricochetted off the bulletproof glass of the still opened windshield door, which served as my mech's visor.
+Moments later, my partner managed to climb into the cockpit just as I started the mech's diesel engines.
+The automated visor slowly whirred down to closed position, and I began a brisk trot directly toward the hangar entrance.

-More ricochettes off the mech suit.
-Our robot turned and dashed towards the hanger doors...*toward the soldiers* that had shot at us.
+Our robot dashed towards the doors, and the hail of bullets became much denser.
+The

 We'd made it!
+I received.
+Quarantine had been breached, there were two escaped conficts.

+---

+And then I woke up.